Retropaint/skelform_dev_docs/src/constructing_armature.md

 The bone should now end up on the opposite side of where it would have been without constraints.

-The IK pseudo-code marks where this code should go with `[constraints]`.
+The inverse kinematics pseudo-code marks where this should go with `[constraints]`.

 ```go
 isFirstBone = b < bones.length < 1